Deligne--Lusztig duality on the moduli stack of bundles

-The following pattern has been observed in several representation-theoretic contexts: The composition of two different duality functors on the category $\mCC_G$ attached to a reductive group $G$ is isomorphic to a Deligne-Lusztig functor, given by a complex indexed by standard parabolic subgroups\footnote{We fix a Borel subgroup $B$ of $G$.
-A parablic subgroup is \emph{standard} if it contains $B$.} $P$ of $G$, whose terms are compositions
+The following pattern, which are called Deligne--Lusztig duality, has been observed in several representation-theoretic contexts: The composition of two different duality functors on the category $\mCC_G$ attached to a reductive group $G$ is isomorphic to a Deligne--Lusztig functor, given by a complex indexed by standard parabolic subgroups\footnote{We fix a Borel subgroup $B$ of $G$.
+A parabolic subgroup is \emph{standard} if it contains $B$.} $P$ of $G$, whose terms are compositions

 where